baz1389/Project-1/README.md

 Technologies Used:

+CodeSchool.com, Codeacademy.com, Stackoverflow, MDN, W3schools, GA Instructors

 Approach Taken:

-I started off searching through every google hit of 'tic tac toe javascript' and found that all the results were confusing and didn't make sense to me.
-Eventually, I remembered that WDI Fundamentals pre-work went over portions of tic tac toe and based the game logic off that but utilizing a 2D array instead of using switch/case.
+I remembered that WDI Fundamentals pre-work utilized tic-tac-toe when explaining functions.
+Based on those explainations I utilized a 2D array instead of using switch/case.
 I then solved the following problems:
   - Figuring out all winning combinations
   - Finding which player won and then declaring who it was
   - Implementing click functions with jQuery